rickhub0/reelsaver-pro/reelsaver-pro/README.md

 ## 3) Render deployment note

 If you see `Unable to execute yt-dlp ...
-ENOENT` on Render, install `yt-dlp` in your Render service image/environment or provide Python with `yt_dlp` package.
+ENOENT` on Render, install yt-dlp during Render build/start (or install Python package `yt-dlp`).